noahhl/rundeck/README.md

 Quick Start
 -----------

 The fastest way to get started is to customize the following node attributes:
 * `rundeck.cli_password`
 * `rundeck.admin_password`
 * `rundeck.ssh_key`

  then add the following to your node's run list.
 * `recipe[rundeck]`

-Unfortunately this has some securityissues due to the nature of storing passwords in node attributes (see below).
+Unfortunately this has some security issues due to the nature of storing passwords in node attributes (see below).

 A better option is to create a wrapper cookbook.
 In your wrapper's `metadata.rb`
 add: